 In a 2018 assessment, the American Board of Pediatrics estimated there is around one pediatric hematologist or oncologist for every 38,300 people under the age of 21 in the US.

-3. Pediatric Endocrinology
+3. Pediatric Rheumatology

 Pediatric rheumatologists diagnose and treat disorders and diseases affecting children’s joints, bones, muscles, and tendons.
 This often includes caring for diseases like juvenile idiopathic arthritis, lupus, and scleroderma.